SR Merchant Navy Class 35018 British India Line: Preservation

 On 23 February and 7 March 2018, 35018 went on loaded test runs but on the first test run the engine was failed at Hellifield and returned directly to Carnforth running tender first.
 The second test run went without any problems and the engine returned to full mainline service on 21 March 2018.
 Its first train was West Coast Railways' "Salopian Express 1" from Barrow to Shrewsbury with 35018 working the train from Carnforth to Shrewsbury.

 On 19 March 2022, 35018 made its first trip to Edinburgh while working Railway Touring Company's "Edinburgh Flyer" from Preston to Edinburgh travelling along the West Coast Main Line via Shap and Beattock with 35018 working the train from Carnforth to Edinburgh in both directions.
-This trip was the engine's first visit to Scotland and the first time a merchant navy class locomotive had visited Edinburgh; none had visited when in service for British Railways and none had previously visited in preservation.